-How Can I Get Rid of the C-Section Scar and C-Section Pooch?
+How Can I Get Rid of the C-Section Scar and C-Section Pooch without Surgery?

-The good news is that surgery to remove the C-section scar also gives your board-certified plastic surgeon access to cut out the extra skin of the shelf.
-We tighten your muscles at the same time, a procedure called tummy tuck or abdominoplasty.
-If you’ve lost most of the baby weight, you might be a candidate for a mini tummy tuck, which focuses on the lower abdomen.
+The good news is that Tummy Tuck surgery to remove the C-section scar also gives your board-certified plastic surgeon access to cut out the extra skin of the shelf.
+We tighten your muscles at the same time when we do a tummy tuck or abdominoplasty.
+We will remove the skin and fat and redrape it so there is no longer a bulge of fat and skin.

 How do I know if I need a Tummy Tuck to get rid of my C-section Scar and Pooch?

-If your C-section shelf or pooch hangs down and causes frustration each time you try to wear a dress, jeans, low-rise pants, a bikini, or a tank top, then it is affecting your everyday life.
+Your C-section shelf or pooch may frustrate you each time you try to wear a dress, jeans, low-rise pants, a bikini, or a tank top.
+High rise pants might make you feel even worse.
+It could be affecting your everyday life.
 Many women work out as much as they can and still having that residual belly pooch.
 This pooch from separated muscles can shift your center of gravity causing lower back pain or some stress urinary incontinence.

 Be sure to tell me where you live when you come in to see me.
 We happily take care of locals from the Triangle (Raleigh, Durham, Chapel Hill, Cary, Morrisville, Apex, Wake Forest) and the surrounding areas like Knightdale, Garner, Graham, Henderson, Oxford, Roxboro, Roanoke Rapids, Fayetteville, Greensboro, and going up and down the east coast.
 We like to plan out your recovery so if you driving up from Myrtle Beach for plastic surgery or coming down from Danville, we want to make sure we plan out every step of the way.